-CSA at Wheaton College provides music lessons and art classes to over 1000 students from 50 Chicago suburbs including Wheaton, Glen Ellyn, Naperville, Carol Stream, Winfield, West Chicago, Lombard, Lisle, Downers Grove and Aurora.
+CSA at Wheaton College provides music lessons to over 1000 students from 50 Chicago suburbs including Wheaton, Glen Ellyn, Naperville, Carol Stream, Winfield, West Chicago, Lombard, Lisle, Downers Grove and Aurora.

-Founded in 1970, Wheaton College Community School of the Arts (CSA) annually serves 1000 students – birth to adult through a variety of comprehensive music and visual art programs.
+Founded in 1970, Wheaton College Community School of the Arts (CSA) annually serves 1000 students – birth to adult through a variety of comprehensive music programs.
 Since its inception, the school has provided a stimulating and nurturing Christian environment for learning and performing.

 Our long-standing faculty members hold advanced degrees in their respective disciplines and are experienced in working with students of all ages and ability levels.
 Frequent feedback, received from students and parents alike, reflects observations of the genuine dedication and commitment demonstrated by our teachers.

-Wheaton College is an accredited institutional member of the National Association of Schools of Music (NASM), and is a member of the National Guild for Community Arts Education, the Music Teachers National Association, and the Suzuki Association of the Americas and the Illinois Arts Education Association.
+Wheaton College is an accredited institutional member of the National Association of Schools of Music (NASM), and CSA is a member of the National Guild for Community Arts Education, the Music Teachers National Association, and the Suzuki Association of the Americas.

-At CSA, you will find a college campus environment with first-rate performance venues, teaching studios with Conservatory-quality instruments, and a visual arts studio.
+At CSA, you will find a college campus environment with first-rate performance venues, teaching studios with Conservatory-quality instruments.

 Performance & Enrichment

-CSA music students participate in annual large-scale concerts and festivals, and visual arts students exhibit work on campus as well as in the community.
-Numerous enrichment opportunities are available to students, including a chamber program, workshops and summer camp offerings in the creative arts.
+CSA music students participate in annual large-scale concerts and festivals.
+Numerous enrichment opportunities are available to students, including a chamber program, workshops and summer programs.

 A CSA Family Pass is available for free admission to Wheaton College Conservatory events, including concerts by the Symphony Orchestra, Symphonic Band and Choirs, as well as the Percussion and Jazz Ensembles.
 Additionally, CSA students have regular opportunity for interaction with college undergrads who serve as interns, accompanists, and teaching assistants.